opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 The `lg2.js` file includes [Emscripten File System](https://emscripten.org/docs/api_reference/Filesystem-API.html) with already configured bindings to call into `lg2.wasm` and save results in the file system.

-By default [MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs) is used which is in-memory and thus run in both browser and node environments.
+By default [MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs) is used which is in-memory and thus runs in both browser and node environments.

 Example below is making `git clone` and saving results into mounted MEMFS.